 8. Fundamentals of Intercultural Communication

-Our Fundamentals of Intercultural Communication training materials course has been instantly popular since we introduced it and this perhaps highlights the awareness within companies of the need for this interpersonal skills course.
+Our Fundamentals of Intercultural Communication training materials have been instantly popular since we introduced it and this perhaps highlights the awareness within companies of the need for this interpersonal skills course.

 Many of us now work in an environment with colleagues of various backgrounds, cultures, and religious preferences.